PLEASE NOTE: WE HAVE NOW CLOSED ENTRY TO OUR CLAIMANT GROUP REGISTER AND ARE NO LONGER TAKING ON NEW CLIENTS WHO WISH TO CLAIM AGAINST VOLKSWAGEN.

 A series of Court hearings are taking place over the coming weeks.
 After these hearings, a deadline is likely to be set for the registration of all claims against VW.

 To learn more about VW claims or to register your claim, please contact our dedicated team as soon as possible.
-Call 0800 342 3206 or email firstname.lastname@example.org for a free, no-obligation discussion.
+Call 0800 342 3206 or email firstname.lastname@example.org for a free, no-obligation consultation.